buildbot/buildbot/master/docs/manual/worker-transition.rst

   ``SlaveStatus`` was moved to ``buildbot.status.builder.slave`` previously, and now it's :py:class:`buildbot.status.worker.WorkerStatus`.

-* :py:mod:`buildbot.status.status_push.StatusPush` events generation changed:
+* :py:mod:`buildbot.status.status_push.StatusPush` events generation changed
+  (this module will be completely removed in 0.9.x):

   - instead of ``slaveConnected`` with data ``slave=...`` now generated ``workerConnected`` event with data ``worker=...``;